 Through CKAF, the City of Kingston seeks to enrich the way Kingston residents experience and engage with the arts; to leverage arts and culture to assert Kingston's distinctives and stimulate economic development and tourism; to ensure arts funding aligns with comparable municipalities; and to bring provincial, national and international recognition to Kingston as a centre for the arts and culture.

-The objectives for CKAF-funded operations and projects have been updated to be responsive to the impact felt by the pandemic, and to ensure increased accountability, viability and sustainability for organizations and collectives.
+The objectives for CKAF-funded operations and projects ensure accountability, viability and sustainability for organizations and collectives.

 CKAF-funded operations and projects must meet the following objectives: